it-is-gut/HSLU_ML/README.md

 # HSLU_ML

-Repository für alle Übungen des Moduls Machine Learning an der HSLU Informatik
+Repository for the ML module at HSLU I